Loading...

 Portion Control

-Drink a glass of water before your meal, as staying hydrated can help with digestion and absorption.
+Drink a glass of water before your meal.
+This can help you feel full and potentially reduce the amount you eat.

 healthspan-mbl